hasura/graphql-engine/dc-agents/README.md

 Let's break down the request:

-- The `from` field tells us which table to fetch the data from, namely the `artists` table.
+- The `table` field tells us which table to fetch the data from, namely the `Artist` table.
+- The `table_relationships` field that lists any relationships used to join between tables in the query.
+This query does not use any relationships, so this is just an empty list here.
+- The `query` field contains further information about how to query the specified table:
   - The `where` field tells us that there is currently no (interesting) predicate being applied to the rows of the data set (just an empty conjunction, which ought to return every row).
   - The `order_by` field tells us that there is no particular ordering to use, and that we can return data in its natural order.
   - The `limit` and `offset` fields tell us that there is no pagination required.
-- The `fields` field tells us that we ought to return two fields per row (`id` and `name`), and that these fields should be fetched from the columns with the same names.
+  - The `fields` field tells us that we ought to return two fields per row (`ArtistId` and `Name`), and that these fields should be fetched from the columns with the same names.

 #### Response Body Structure

 The response body for a call to `POST /query` should always consist of a JSON array of JSON objects.
 Each of those JSON objects should contain all of the same keys as the `fields` property of the request body, even if the values of the corresponding fields may be `null`.

-In the case of fields appearing with type `relationship`, this property should apply recursively: such fields should appear in the response body as a nested array of records, each with the appropriate fields described by the relationship field's `query` property.
+In the case of fields appearing with type `relationship`, this property should apply recursively: such fields should appear in the response body as a nested array/object of record(s) (depending on whether the relationship is an object or array relationship), each with the appropriate fields described by the relationship field's `query` property.

 #### Pagination